How the Private Voice Took Hold

 Spektor’s success showed that a small-scale voice could become popular around the world without losing its unique character.
 She signed with a major record label, but she still kept control of her own songs.
 The transition followed a common pattern: independent spaces supported authorship, which then reached wider audiences.

-As the 2000s went on, digital platforms started changing how music was discovered.
-Artists like Spektor gained popularity from online communities that shared their music.
-The groundwork was set for a new phase, where bedroom recording and direct audience access would redefine intimacy once again.
+As the 2000s went on, digital platforms started to alter discovery more radically.
+Artists like Spektor benefited from online circulation, but they also pointed toward a newer phase in which bedroom recording and direct audience access would reshape intimacy again.

 Indie Folk: Lo-Fi, Lonely, and Online